Prayesh13/Yt-chrome-plugin-frontend/README.md

-Of course!
-Here’s the full **ready-to-copy** `README.md` file for your project — correctly formatted with no extra backticks around it, professional structure, and markdown standards ✅:

----

-# 📄 README.md

 # YouTube Comment Analyzer - Chrome Extension

 A minimal and elegant Chrome Extension that analyzes YouTube video comments with a stylish dark theme interface.